cystack/webfuzzer/docs/README_en.md

 # Cystack team
+We are a team of young developers who are energetic and enthusiastic about security.
 # About WebFuzzer
 ## What is WebFuzzer?
 **WebFuzzer** is a SAAS (Software As A Service) **Web Application Penetration** product in which it has: